UoB-HPC/SimEng/docs/sphinx/developer/concepts/kernel.rst

     * The offset from the beginning of the file at which the first byte of the segment resides.
     * The number of bytes in the memory image of the segment.
 * SimEng uses these extracted values to loop through all `ELF Program Headers` and looks for the `ELF Program Header` located at largest virtual address range.
 SimEng uses the largest virtual address and size assosciated with that `ELF Program Header` to create an array called the ``ElfProcessImage``.
-However, this way SimEng ends up creating a sparse array, in which most of the entries are unused.
-Internally, SimEng treats these virtual address as physical addresses to index into this large array.
+Internally, SimEng treats these virtual address as physical addresses to index into said array.

 * The segment of an `ELF Program Header` has a type and SimEng only extracts and stores a loadable segment type i.e  the segment which contains initialized data that contributes to the program's memory image.
 This completes the creation of the ``ElfProcessImage``.